 For those not in the know, the Nilgiri hills are part of the Western ghats of India, where the states of Karnataka, Tamil Nadu and Kerala meet, and whose most famous tourist trap is Ooty (AKA Ootacamund or Udhagamandalam).

 Most visitors to the Nilgiris only take in the sights and sounds of Ooty and its populated environs.
 The seemingly-infinite tea plantations on the hills offer a completely different experience; far from the madding crowd and closer to the wild.
 This is what we were aiming for when we left Hyderabad for Bangalore to join my brother (a dedicated conservationist) and his family and head into the hills.
-Our itinerary was Hyderabad-Bangalore-Mysore-Ooty-O’Land Plantation.
-Our destination was O’Land Plantation, an organic tea plantation about two hours’ drive beyond Ooty.
+Our itinerary was Hyderabad-Bangalore-Mysore-Ooty-O’Land, and our destination was the O’Land Plantation stay, an organic tea plantation near Coonoor, about two hours’ drive beyond Ooty.

 The journey: Hyderabad, Mysore and Bandipur

 The journey began at the Kachiguda railway station in Hyderabad, where we caught the Kachiguda-Yesvantpur express at 9:00 PM.
 This was our train of choice because it stops for a few minutes at Yelahanka station on the outskirts of Bangalore, close to Sahakara Nagar, where my brother stays.
 So we caught the train on time, and after an indifferent railway dinner, settled down to sleep.
 What we didn’t know that the train is known for its resident population of rats—even in the two-tier air-conditioned coach!
 The one that decided to visit our section settled under my bunk and kept me up half the night with its squeaking.
 Ah well…